-In this first part a two-part blog series, we will explore the molecular basis of how energy generation, ketosis, and the physiological circumstances under which the body starts using ketones and fats as its primary energy source.
-Then, we will look at some controversies over the ketogenic diet; specifically, whether or not it is a valuable tool for weight loss.In the second part of the blog series we will explore in more detail how InsideTracker can help you monitor critical biomarkers such as HDL and LDL cholesterol, glucose, and testosterone if you decide to pursue a ketogenic diet – or any other diet regimen - and make appropriate dietary modifications to optimize these levels.
+In this first part a two-part blog series, the molecular basis of how energy generation, ketosis, and the physiological circumstances under which the body starts using ketones and fats as its primary energy source is explored.
+Then, we'll dive into some controversies over the ketogenic diet; specifically, whether or not it is a valuable tool for weight loss.In the second part of the blog series we will explore in more detail how InsideTracker can help you monitor critical biomarkers such as HDL and LDL cholesterol, glucose, and testosterone if you decide to pursue a ketogenic diet—or any other diet regimen—and make appropriate dietary modifications to optimize these levels.

 In order to understand the scientific basis of the ketogenic diet we must first review some basic biochemistry.
-The human body generates its energy in the form of adenosine triphosphate - also known as ATP - through a process called cellular respiration.
+The human body generates energy in the form of adenosine triphosphate—also known as ATP—through a process called cellular respiration.
 This process consists of three parts: glycolysis, the tricarboxylic acid cycle (also known colloquially as the “Krebs cycle”), and the electron transport chain.

 The first process, which occurs in the cell’s cytoplasm, converts the six-carbon sugar glucose into a small amount of ATP, some electron carriers which facilitate the transfer of energy, and two copies of a three-carbon sugar named pyruvate.
 These molecules of pyruvate then enter the mitochondria - the cellular structure that functions as the cell’s energy powerhouse- and converts each three-carbon pyruvate into a modified two-carbon sugar called acetyl coenzyme A (acetyl-CoA) and a molecule of carbon dioxide (CO2).